Tropical Lagrangian multi-sections and toric vector bundles: Unobstructedness in dimension 2

-Thus unobstructedness of $\bb{L}$ is equivalent to solving $n_{\sigma_i\sigma_{i+1}}$'s subordinated to the conditions \begin{enumerate} \item [(N1)] $n_{\sigma_i\sigma_{i+1}}^{(\alpha\alpha)}=0$. \item [(N2)] $n_{\sigma_i\sigma_{i+1}}^{(\alpha\beta)}\neq 0$ only if $m(\sigma_i^{(\alpha)})-m(\sigma_i^{(\beta)})\in (\sigma_i\cap\sigma_{i+1})^{\vee}\cap M$. \end{enumerate} Note that (N2) gives a combinatorial constraint on $\varphi$ for solving (\ref{eqn:solve_n}) as expected by Example \ref{eg:separable_obstructed}.
+Thus unobstructedness of $\bb{L}$ is equivalent to solving $n_{\sigma_i\sigma_{i+1}}$'s subordinated to the conditions \begin{enumerate} \item [(N1)] $n_{\sigma_i\sigma_{i+1}}^{(\alpha\alpha)}=0$. \item [(N2)] $n_{\sigma_i\sigma_{i+1}}^{(\alpha\beta)}\neq 0$ only if $m(\sigma_i^{(\alpha)})-m(\sigma_i^{(\beta)})\in (\sigma_i\cap\sigma_{i+1})^{\vee}\cap M$. \end{enumerate} Note that (N2) gives a combinatorial constraint on $\varphi$ for solving (\ref{eqn:solve_n}) as expected by Example \ref{eg:separated_obstructed}.
 Although Equation (\ref{eqn:solve_n}) is not easy to solve for general $r$, it has the following interesting consequence.

-\begin{theorem} Let $\bb{L}$ be combinatorially indecomposable rank $r$ tropical Lagrangian multi-section.
+\begin{theorem} Let $\bb{L}$ be combinatorially indecomposable rank $r$ tropical Lagrangian multi-section over a complete 2-dimensional fan $\Sigma$.
 Then where $\cu{K}(\bb{L})$ is the moduli space of toric vector bundles with equivariant Chern classes determined by $\bb{L}$. \end{theorem} \begin{proof} The number of $n_{\sigma_i\sigma_{i+1}}$'s is exactly the number of rays in $\Sigma$ and each $n_{\sigma_i\sigma_{i+1}}$ has at most $\frac{r(r-1)}{2}$ free variables.
-By Theorem \ref{thm:bundle_unobstructed}, our construction extract all the possible Kaneyama data up to equivalence.
+By Theorem \ref{thm:bundle_unobstructed}, our construction extracts all the possible Kaneyama data up to equivalence.
 The inequality follows. \end{proof}

-\begin{remark} The moduli $\cu{K}(\bb{L})$ is parametrized, up to quotient of equivalence, by the variables $n_{\sigma_i\sigma_{i+1}}^{(\alpha\beta)}$, which only depend on $N_{\sigma_i\sigma_{i+1}}$ or $\Theta_{\sigma_i\sigma_{i+1}}$.
-As was discussed in Remark \ref{rem:SYZ}, these parameters are related to holomorphic disks bounded by a Lagrangian multi-section and some SYZ fiber.
-One should expect that these variables are actually mirrored to the moduli parameters of $A_{\infty}$-deformations of the Lagrangian multi-section. \end{remark}
+\begin{remark} The moduli space $\cu{K}(\bb{L})$ is parametrized, up to the equivalence defined in Definition \ref{def:compatible}, by the variables $n_{\sigma_i\sigma_{i+1}}^{(\alpha\beta)}$, which only depend on $N_{\sigma_i\sigma_{i+1}}$ or $\Theta_{\sigma_i\sigma_{i+1}}$.
+As was discussed in Remark \ref{rem:SYZ}, these parameters are related to holomorphic disks bounded by a Lagrangian multi-section and some SYZ fibers.
+One should expect that these variables are actually mirror to the moduli parameters of $A_{\infty}$-deformations of the Lagrangian multi-section. \end{remark}